Menu

 Benefits include…

 • Adult Basic Benefit – a flat monthly amount for each eligible adult in the household.
-This benefit is intended to provide for basic necessities such as food, clothing, transportation and personal items.
+This benefit provides for basic necessities such as food, clothing, transportation and personal items.

-• Children’s Benefits for Parents not Eligible for the Canada Child Benefit (CCB) – a monthly benefit intended to cover some child-related expenses.
-These expenses include things like food, clothing, household items, transportation, and some short-term childcare.
+• Children’s Benefits for Parents not Eligible for the Canada Child Benefit – a monthly benefit intended to cover some child-related expenses.
+These expenses include things like food, clothing, household items, and transportation.

 • Change of Circumstances Benefits – available to individuals who are entering the workforce or starting a training program, need short-term childcare to secure employment, or are required to relocate.